Apostolic Nunciature to Burkina Faso

 The Apostolic Nunciature to Burkina Faso is an ecclesiastical office of the Catholic Church in Burkina Faso.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.
+The Apostolic Nuncio to Burkina Faso is usually also the Apostolic Nuncio to Niger upon his appointment to said nation.

 The nunciature's new building was inaugurated on 30 January 2015.

-The Apostolic Nuncio to Burkina Faso is Michael Francis Crotty.
+The Apostolic Nuncio to Burkina Faso is Giancarlo Dellagiovanna.